jwetzell/showbridge-docs/src/content/docs/modules/network/tcp-client.md

 sidebar:
     order: 1
 ---
-The TCP client module connects to TCP server and emits a message for every message it receives from the server that it connects to.
+The `net.tcp.client` module connects to TCP server and emits messages based on the data it receives from the server that it connects to.
 Messages are determined by "framing" techniques as TCP is a stream based protocol.
 The module will attempt to reconnect anytime the connection is closed.

 - **type**: `net.tcp.client`
 - **params**: